Northwest Territories CAEC Test

 • Built around bite-sized video lessons and practice tests

-• A great option for self-motivated learners who prefer studying on their own schedule
+• A great option for self-motivated learners who prefer studying on their schedule

-How you prepare depends on your learning style.
-Here are two common options:
+How you prepare for the CAEC exam depends on your learning style.
+Here are two standard options:

 • If you prefer structured classroom instruction, check if adult learning centres in your region offer in-person classes.